 Become a master chef

 How about going out for lunch every day?
 Being a bad cook shouldn’t excuse your penchant for eating out a majority days of the week.
 Your wallet gets slim, but your waistline expands.

 Eat lunch out every day: $50-60 (5 day workweek)

 Average difference: $150/month and approaching $2,000/year!

 Do you have cable?
 Pshht.
 Better cut that Comcast umbilical cord stat!
 You don’t need it.
 Everything you want is online, or most can be accessed through a lower-priced alternative like Netflix or Amazon.
-If your cable bill is $100 bundled with internet, but could be $40 with just internet, that’s a savings of $720 per year or about $600 in savings if you can’t quite stop your addiction and substitute a $10/month Netflix subscription.
+If your cable bill is $100 bundled with internet, it could be $40 with just internet.
+That’s a savings of $720 per year or about $600 in savings if you can’t quite stop your addiction and substitute a $10/month Netflix subscription.

 So when my friend said I was cheap, I in turn could’ve responded that she too was cheap.
 She was cheaper with her money towards plane tickets than I was, but she was less cheap with regards to a more expensive car.
 We have different values, giving both of us an appearance of being cheaper in different areas.

 A lot of people fail to understand this concept.
 When you accept one thing (expense) you trade off the ability to afford another expense.
 By choosing to say yes to a bigger apartment, you’re essentially saying no (or saying no more often) to going out to dinner with your friends.
 And if you’re not trading off, well you’re gonna have debt coming out your nose and then AMEX is going to take your firstborn daughter as collateral.